DMcSweeney/MPhys/Week_1/README.md

 All data is open-source and can be found at: https://wiki.cancerimagingarchive.net/display/Public/Head-Neck-PET-CT <br>
 I think this is the dataset they showed us.<br>

+The code for Voxel Morph is available [here](https://github.com/voxelmorph/voxelmorph "Voxelmorph").<br>

 *__Links__*<br>
 [Voxel Morph](https://arxiv.org/pdf/1809.05231.pdf)<br>
 [FCN](https://arxiv.org/ftp/arxiv/papers/1709/1709.00799.pdf)<br>